-During the year ended September 30, 2008, our current assets decreased by \$29.3 million, or 10.0%, to \$264.1 million, as compared to \$293.4 million as of September 30, 2007.
+During the year ended September 30, 2008, our current assets decreased by \$29.3 million, or 10.0%, to \$264.2 million, as compared to \$293.4 million as of September 30, 2007.
 Cash and cash equivalents (including restricted cash), decreased by \$25.0 million during the year ended September 30, 2008 as compared to September 30, 2007, of which amount, \$23.7 million was related to the refinancing of our term loan agreements as discussed above.
 Trade accounts receivables, net, rose by \$0.5 million at September 30, 2008 as compared to September 30, 2007, as days sales outstanding increased to 63 days as of September 30, 2008 from 58 days as of September 30, 2007.
 We attribute the increase in days sales outstanding to two factors: (i) we have generated a higher percentage of our revenues from the Industrial and Commercial segments in the current year, and projects in those markets tend to bring more complexity and can sometimes result in slower payments than the jobs within the Residential segment, and (ii) softening economic conditions for the construction industry as a whole has resulted in some companies aggressively managing their cash flow, leading to somewhat slower payment of invoices.
 Within the current financial environment, we continue to monitor the collectability of our receivables closely.
-We also experienced a \$1.3 million increase in retainage and a \$1.3 million decrease in costs in excess of billings during the year ended September 30, 2008 as compared to September 30, 2007.
-Inventories decreased by \$2.4 million during the year ended September 30, 2008 as compared to September 30, 2007, reflecting the success of our strategic efforts to better manage our supply chain through utilization of justin-time systems and improved material management.
+We also experienced a \$1.3 million increase in retainage and a \$1.3 million decrease in costs in excess of billings during the year ended September 30, 2008 as compared to September 30, 2007 as compared to September 30, 2007, reflecting the success of our strategic efforts to better manage our supply chain through utilization of just-in-time systems and improved material management.
 Prepaid expenses and other current assets increased by a total of \$2.1 million during the year ended September 30, 2008 as compared to September 30, 2007, primarily due to a two year \$4.9 million insurance policy we entered in August 2008.
-Finally, we experienced a \$4.5 million decrease in assets from discontinued operations during the year ended September 30, 2008 as compared to September 30, 2007, due in large part to the collection of a nearly \$3.0 million receivable at one of our discontinued subsidiaries.
+Finally, we experienced a \$4.5 million decrease in assets from discontinued operations during the year en

-During the year ended September 30, 2008, our total current liabilities increased by \$1.3 million, to \$137.0 million, compared to \$135.7 million as of September 30, 2007.
+During the year ended September 30, 2008, our total current liabilities decreased by \$0.6 million, to \$135.2 million, compared to \$135.7 million as of September 30, 2007.
 We reduced liabilities at our discontinued operations by \$1.7 million during the year ended September 30, 2008 as compared to September 30, 2007, as these units wound down their operations.
-During the year ended September 30, 2008, accounts payable increased \$5.8 million as a result of our cash management efforts, while accrued expenses decreased \$4.2 million as a result of reduced employment costs and lower overall activity.
+During the year ended September 30, 2008, accounts payable increased \$5.7 million as a result of our cash management efforts, while accrued expenses decreased \$6.0 million as a result of reduced employment costs and lower overall activity.
 Billings in excess of costs decreased \$1.4 million during the year ended September 30, 2008, due to reduction in operating levels, as compared to the year ended September 30, 2007.
 Finally, current maturities of long-term debt increased \$2.8 million in fiscal year 2008 compared to fiscal year 2007 due to a two year insurance policy that we funded with a \$4.6 million note payable.